Blow up Analysis for Anomalous Granular Gases: Introduction

+The gas is anomalous thanks to this collision kernel.
+Indeed, according to \eqref{ba}, the collision frequency will increase when the kinetic energy decreases.
+As we will see in the following, this kinetic effect will leads to the cooling in finite time, provided that the coefficient $a$ is big enough.
+Such a phenomenon is related to the one described in \cite{Toscani:2000,Li:2004}: the gas is anomalous because the grains are close to be elastic for large relative velocities.
+This is in opposition with the more physically intuitive models where collisions are elastic for small relative velocities (for example viscoelastic hard spheres, as described in~\cite{brilliantov:2004, alonso:2009} or even the simplified threshold model of T. P\"oschel, N.V.
+Brilliantov and T. Schwager of~\cite{poschel:2005transient}).
+It also yields a finite time cooling.

+Concerning this topic, we can also mention some recent works of I. Fouxon \emph{et al.}~\cite{Fouxon:2007a} and Kolvin \emph{et al.}~\cite{Kolvin:2010}.
+Under a weak inelasticity assumption with constant restitution coefficient, these authors derived granular hydrodynamics (of Euler and Navier-Stokes type) and proved the finite time cooling in these models, for a one parameter family of initial conditions.
+To do so, they used a Lagrangian formulation to exhibit non self-similar solution to these equations, and we shall not consider this approach in our paper.

-We can give a strong form of the collision operator, thanks to these hypotheses.
-Indeed, as it has been pointed out in \cite{Villani:2006} (the full derivation of this expression can be found \eg in articles \cite{bobylev:2000,bobylev:2001} of A. Bobylev, J. Carrillo and I. Gamba), one can write
+We can also give a strong form of the collision operator.
+As it has been pointed out in \cite{Villani:2006} (the full derivation of this expression can be found \eg in articles \cite{bobylev:2000,bobylev:2001} of A. Bobylev, J. Carrillo and I. Gamba), one can write